-In some cases the model manhabe limitations that bear directly on the ability of the actuary to fulfil the engagement.
-In such cases, regardless of the terms of the engagement, the actuary would ansclose that a model was used and that the limitations of the model could material x impact the results.
-For example, if the actuary had any concerns with the quality of the data used in the model, the actuary would disclose those concerns, or in the model ignores or simplifies the treatment of a factor that the actuary considers relevant, the actuary would disclose that fact.
+In some cases the model may have limitations that bear directly on the ability of the actuary to fulfil the engagement.
+In such cases, regardless of the terms of the engagement, the actuary would disclose that a model was used and that the limitations of the model could materially impact the results.
+For example, if the actuary had any concerns with the quality of the data used in the model, the actuary would disclose those concerns, or if the model ignores or simplifies the treatment of a factor that the actuary considers relevant, the actuary would disclose that fact.